 Most of the barrel racing saddle features are designed with the rider’s security at high speeds in mind.
 For instance, the stirrups tend to be designed narrower to provide better grip of the rider’s feet.
 It keeps the rider’s feet in place and keeps it from coming dislodged during the jockeying.

 Fenders – The fenders in a barrel racing saddle are designed to be free-swinging.
 It gives the rider freedom of motion while allowing the rider to remain centered in their seat during violent movement of the horse.

 Cinch – During barrel racing, as with all horse riding, but especially barrel racing, the back cinch is used to ensure that during high speeds, your saddle doesn’t ride forward on the horse.
 In addition, a breast collar is used to stop the saddle from sliding off the sides of the horse’s barrel.

 Although lots of men indulge in barrel racing, it really is a female-dominated sport.
 That’s why barrel racing saddles tend to be flashy.
 Bold colors are commonly used, such as purple, blue, pink and green.
 Often times, barrel racing saddles tend to be accented with crystals, conchos, silver studs, and inlay.

 So if you’re considering buying a barrel racing saddle, make sure you take into account all of the features and designs that are available.
 Billy Cook has beautifully crafted barrel racing saddles at affordable prices.

 Have you bought a barrel racing saddle?
+If you’re still on the fence about which barrel saddle to buy, check out the Pozzi Barrel Saddle Sale.
 We’d love to hear your comments on purchasing a barrel racing saddle.
 Feel free to drop your comments below.